 Read on to find out about some of our work.

-- In 2015 we focused on wasted lunchtime food through assemblies and monitoring of food waste over several weeks.
-This resulted in a measured reduction in food waste and some changes made to the dinner menus (brought about after consultation with School Council and the kitchen staff).
+2015- Wasted lunchtime food was talked about in assemblies.
+Meteors monitored food waste over several weeks.
+We reduced the weight of wasted food, & after working with School Council & the kitchen staff, changes were made to the menus on 'heavy' days.
 We made a little leaflet for new families about our school dinners, and everyone seemed much happier with the range of lunches offered.

 We have our very own recycling bank, so our famliies can donate good home textiles (clothing, bedding etc), bags and good, paired shoes to raise money for school activities.
 Bags of donated items can be put into the purple bank whenever the gates are open (7ish til 6ish)!
 The bank is half way down the side of our car park, near the grit bins.